 Just like chervil, tarragon is a herb commonly used in French food.
 Together with parsley, chives and chervil, they create the combination of a famous herb mixture: Fines herbes.

-Tarragon can brighten up various cuisines, thanks to its flavorful profile.
+Thanks to tarragon’s complex flavor profile, it can brighten up various cuisines.
 However, because its taste slightly differs from parsley, it’s fine to substitute this herb for parsley in a minimal amount.

 Chives Are Easy To Buy But Super Effective To Use In Place Of Parsley